Stefano Ferrario

-Stefano Ferrario (born 28 March 1985) is an Italian footballer who plays for Serie D club Cattolica.
+Stefano Ferrario (born 28 March 1985) is an Italian former footballer who played for Serie D club Cattolica.

 Club career

 Ferrario started his career at Calcio Como.

 On 25 August 2005 Ferrario was signed by Ternana as a free agent.
 In 2007, he was sold to Ravenna in a co-ownership deal.
 In June 2009 Ravenna signed him outright.

 Lecce

 In January 2010 he was signed by Lecce.
 In January 2012 he was signed by Parma F.C. in a temporary deal, plus a buy-out clause, with Manuele Blasi moved to Lecce from Parma in a definitive deal.
 At the end of season Ferrario returned to Lecce.

 He followed Lecce relegated to 2012–13 Lega Pro Prima Divisione due to a match-fixing scandal.
 The club failed to promote back to Serie B in 2013, which finished as the losing side of the promotion playoffs.
 On 22 July 2013 the contract between Ferrario and Lecce, which due to expire on 30 June 2014, was canceled 10 months earlier.